sabadope/se102/README.md

-# 📊 A Web-Based Solution for Monitoring and Evaluating Student Intern Performance
+# A Web-Based Solution for Monitoring and Evaluating Student Intern Performance

-This system provides companies with a transparent, automated way to monitor and evaluate intern performance.
-With features like real-time tracking, data-driven analysis, and multi-perspective reviews, it helps companies hire top-performing interns while giving students a fair platform to prove themselves.
+## General Objective

+To develop a web-based platform that modernizes how companies monitor and evaluate intern performance by providing a fair, transparent, and data-driven evaluation system.

+### Key Concepts of the System:

+- ✅ **Real-time Monitoring**
+  Track intern activities and performance in real-time through digital logs and reports.

+- 📈 **Data-Driven Evaluation**
+  Use system-generated data and analytics to assess intern productivity and outcomes.

+- 👥 **Multi-Perspective Feedback**
+  Collect insights from supervisors, HR, and system logs for a well-rounded evaluation.

+- 🧠 **Smart Decision Support**
+  Help companies identify high-performing interns for potential employment.

+- 🚀 **Scalable and Feasible**
+  Designed to be practical for small teams and adaptable for wider institutional use.

 ---